Dean Corll: Accomplices' confessions

 In PPD custody, Henley was initially questioned about the killing of Corll.
 He recounted the events of the previous evening and that morning, explaining that he had shot Corll in self-defense.
 The statements given by Kerley and Williams corroborated Henley's account, and the detective questioning Henley believed he had indeed acted in self-defense.

 When questioned regarding his claim that as Corll had threatened him that morning he had shouted that he had killed several boys, Henley explained that for almost three years, Brooks and he had helped procure teenage boys for Corll, who had raped and murdered them.
-Henley gave a verbal statement; stating he initially had believed the boys he had abducted were to be sold into a Dallas-based organization for "homosexual acts, sodomy, maybe later killing," but soon learned Corll was himself killing the victims procured.
+Henley stated he had initially believed the boys he had abducted were to be sold into a Dallas-based organization for "homosexual acts, sodomy, maybe later killing," but soon learned Corll was himself killing the victims procured.
 Henley admitted he had assisted Corll in several abductions and murders, and that he had actively participated in the torture and mutilation of "six or eight" victims prior to their murder.
 Most victims had been buried in a Southwest Houston boat shed, with others buried at Lake Sam Rayburn and High Island Beach.
 Corll had paid up to $200 for each victim Brooks or he were able to lure to his apartment.
 (Note: Henley would later claim that although Corll paid him $200 for the first victim he lured to his address, Corll never paid any significant sum of money for any of the subsequent victims he procured.)